diarisdiakite/my-booking-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

 If you like the [my-booking-app]() project, you can support our work.
-Please, visit our personal pages to find out more about our work: [diaridiakite personal page](https://diarisdiakite.github.io/my-portfolio/), [Pablo personal page]() and [Marco personal page](https://diarisdiakite.github.io/my-portfolio/).
+Please, visit our personal pages to find out more about our work: [diaridiakite personal page](https://diarisdiakite.github.io/my-portfolio/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>